Using PowerShell Scripts with the Box CLI

 To show you how CLI scripts work, we are going to use the provision and create users script template.

-This script uses the Box CLI to build and create an onboarding folder structure, create managed users in bulk, and provision such new users by adding them to the newly created folder structure as collaborators with viewer or uploader roles.
+This script uses the Box CLI to build and create a personal folder structure, create managed users in bulk, and provision such new users by adding them to the newly created folder structure as collaborators with viewer or uploader roles.

 Use case